Home Iceland Regions Reykjanes Thrihnukagigur – The Only Volcano in the World You Can Descend into by Elevator! – Iceland

 Why is it Worth Visiting Thrihnukagigur?

-1. The only such attraction in the world
+1. The only attraction of its kind in the world

-No other volcano offers the possibility of descending by elevator into a magma chamber.
-It’s like a journey to the center of the Earth!
+No other volcano lets you descend by lift into a magma chamber.
+It really does feel like a journey into the Earth.

-The chamber walls shimmer with shades of red (iron oxides), black (solidified lava), and gold (sulfur).
-The effect?
-It looks like a science-fiction movie set!
+The chamber walls glow with shades of red (iron oxides), black (solidified lava) and gold (sulphur).
+It looks like a science-fiction set.

 3. Safety and accessibility